wincle626/ZCU106_FFT_REF_DESIGN/README.md

 |      0.55     |         318.09         |      0.60      |          16.33         |
 |      0.52     |         290.86         |      0.59      |          15.07         |
 |      0.51     |          N/A           |      0.58      |           N/A          |

+PS: N/A indicates not functional as the FPGA crashed

+## Undervolt Error Detection

+So far, by tuning both VCCINT and VCCBRAM to the lowest voltage before crash, there is no error captured by reading the pre-written data from BRAM.